Qualytics/userguide/docs/glossary.md

  <a name="record"></a>__Record (of a Container)__: a distinct set of values for all Fields defined for a Container (e.g. a row of a table)

- <a name="schema"></a>__Schema__: The organization of data in a data store.
+ <a name="schema"></a>__Schema__: The organization of data in a datastore.
 This could be the columns of a table, the header of a CSV file, the fields in a JSON file, or other structural constraints.

- <a name="schema"></a>__Schema Differences__: Differences in the organization of information between two data stores that are supposed to hold the same content.
+ <a name="schema"></a>__Schema Differences__: Differences in the organization of information between two datastores that are supposed to hold the same content.

  <a name="source"></a>__Source__: The origin of data in a pipeline, migration, or other ELT/ETL process.
 It’s where data gets extracted.